QGIS

 2. Add an underlying map using QuickMapServices to verify the coordinate system, the lidar data should align with the map.

 3. Merge the tiles: the fastest way is using command line tools but can be done in QQIS GUI: in the processing toolbox you can find “Merge” under “Point cloud data management”.
-Add the directory containing the tiles to “input layers”, under “Filter expression” put “Classification = 2” to retain only the ground points.
+Add the directory containing the tiles to “input layers”, under “Filter expression” put “Classification = 2 or Classification = 11 or Classification = 17” to retain only the ground, road and bridge points.
 Saving directly as a .copc.laz file is not possible at the moment; save as .laz, conversion to .copc.laz will happen automatically afterwards.

 4. Colorizing the data may make it easier to handle, but best after thinning as this will be much faster.